Routing

 Handling 404 Errors

-When a route cannot be found, it defaults to returning a 404 status code and outputting 404-related content.
+When the route is not found, the default behavior is to return a 404 status code and output 404 content.

 Route::fallback(function(){